CPunch/openpunk-ansible/README.md

 This is my failsafe (and also my helpful migration tool) for restoring the OpenPunk server.
 This handles setting everything back up, including:

 - gitea
-    - sadly, no db migration is supported right now. maybe a future todo?
+    - backup and restoring are also supported
 - blog
     - cron job for grabbing the `HEAD` of https://github.com/CPunch/openpunk && building the hugo site
 - tor mirror